 It is the task of the trainer to organize and develop the suppled neck muscles once these are prepared and the horse willingly comes on to the outside aids.
 The first use of the outside rein is to limit the bending produced by the inner rein.
 Beyond this limitation the bending can go no further.
-Thus the outside rein lines the hindquarters up with the forehand, which increases the impulsion and improves the stride.
+Thus the outside rein lines the hindquarters up with the forehand, which increases the impulsion and improves the info@Saddlefit4Life.com protecting horse and rider from long-term damage stride.
 In order to thrust, there must be a certain amount of bending in the haunches present to encourage the horse to step under and support his weight, thereby relieving the forehand of a portion of the weight.